AdobeDocs/pass.en/help/authentication/proxy-mvpd-webserv.md

 description: Proxy MVPD Web Service
 exl-id: f75cbc4d-4132-4ce8-a81c-1561a69d1d3a
 ---

 # Proxy MVPD web service {#proxy-mvpd-wbservice}

->[!NOTE]
+>[!IMPORTANT]
 >
->The content on this page is provided for information purposes only.
+> The content on this page is provided for information purposes only.
 Usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

->In order to use the Proxy MVPD web service, you will need to:
->- ask the support team for a software  statement for your registered application
->- obtain an access token based on [Dynamic Client Registration](dynamic-client-registration.md)
+>[!IMPORTANT]
 >

->[!NOTE]
+> Before using the Proxy MVPD web service, ensure the following prerequisites are met:
 >
->In order to use the Proxy MVPD web service, you will need to:
->- ask the support team for a software  statement for your registered application
->- obtain an access token based on [Dynamic Client Registration](dynamic-client-registration.md)
+> * Obtain the client credentials as described in the [Retrieve client credentials](./dcr-api/apis/dynamic-client-registration-apis-retrieve-client-credentials.md) API documentation.
+> * Obtain the access token as described in the [Retrieve access token](./dcr-api/apis/dynamic-client-registration-apis-retrieve-access-token.md) API documentation.
 >
+> Refer to the [Dynamic Client Registration Overview](./dcr-api/dynamic-client-registration-overview.md) documentation for more information about how to create a registered application and download the software statement.

 ## Overview {#overview-proxy-mvpd-webserv}